Steve's Easy Money Contest

 It’s that simple.

-So watch STEVE at 4 pm all next week… and you could win!
+So watch STEVE at 4 pm all this week… and you could win!

 Contest date: October 23, 2017 – October 27, 2017